 Nags Head is home to the tallest natural sand dune on the East Coast.
 Jockey’s Ridge, a series of five dunes, is a natural wonder that’s continually changing in shape and height.
 With the highest hill varying from 90 to 110 feet tall, this system of sand is a haven for adventure.
 Colorful kites waver over its majesty regularly, and hang gliders climb to its summit to swoop down a sandy incline.
 Hikers excite in its form and function, and nature buffs appreciate discovering the subtle dune life that exists here.
 Few can resist the climb to bear witness to renowned Outer Banks sunsets.

-The visitor center closes at 5 p.m. from November through February and 6 p.m. the rest of the year.
+The visitor center, which contains a museum shop with toys, souvenirs, books and educational items, closes at 5 p.m. from November through February and 6 p.m. the rest of the year.
 The Soundside Access Gate is open until 5 p.m. from October through March and until 7 p.m. from April through September.
 The ridge closes 15 minutes before the park closes.
 Jockey’s Ridge State Park is open daily with the exception of Christmas Day.